jamesrayman/Ero/docs/euclid.md

 # Euclid

 Euclid is a functional scripting language intended to describe and render Euclidean constructions in two or three dimensions.
 The Euclid language is inspired by _Elements_, an ancient geometry textbook by Euclid of Alexandria.
 As a result, the Euclid language does not focus on algebra or arithmetic.
 Rather, it relies on geometry as its main method of computation.
-Euclid is Turing complete (able to compute anything which is computable) and Euclid complete (able to construct any Euclidean construction), despite being built on a few basic constructions (which we will call "postulates") and a simple syntax.
+Euclid is Turing complete (able to compute anything which is computable) and Euclid complete (able to construct any Euclidean construction).
+Euclid can also be used to create non-Euclidean constructions (such as an angle trisection and squaring the circle).

 ## Table of Contents